evizitei/NFIRS-property-loss-prediction/project_report.md

 part of the whole process, learning the data and massaging it into a useful format is really where most of my efforts were allocated.

+Another notable item was the points at which I ran into problems and had to go back and fix a transformation in pre-processing or something similar.
+For example, it wasn't until I was validating the model that I though very much about the distribution of the target variable.
+Seeing it cluster so far towards the origin made me concerned that regression algorithms would be making bad assumptions about the distribution.

+I went back to the AlgorithmExploration notebook and transformed the data in place to log-of-target and found a 0.1 jump on average in R-squared scores, and so I had to go back to the "normalize" step in my data transformation pipeline and re-run the steps from there forward to take that preferred coordination into account.
+This made me _very_ glad that I had kept artifacts from each transformation along the way; rather than having to run the whole preprocessing pipeline from scratch, I was able to pick up at the first point in the pipeline that cared about the particular data shape I was trying to impact and just re-run steps from there forward.
+I'll plan on continuing to use this pattern in future projects.

+Based on the rather lenient benchmarks I defined to represent success for the use cases I was considering approaching this problem for, I'm pretty satisfied that the model as it is would solve it well enough for general application.
+I still have some ideas for how to improve the model (see improvement section below) and if I were packaging this model into a software solution that was taking on real production subscribers, then I'd want to pursue some of those avenues first.

 - _Have you thoroughly summarized the entire process you used for this project?_
 - _Were there any interesting aspects of the project?_
 - _Were there any difficult aspects of the project?_